chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/deploy.md

 ![Netlify connect to repo](/intro-to-storybook/netlify-account-picker.png)

 Configure Netlify by highlighting which build command to run in its CI and which directory the static site is outputted in.
-For branch choose `master`.
+For branch choose `main`.
 Directory is `web-build`.
 Build command use `yarn build-static-webapp`.

 ![Netlify settings](/intro-to-storybook/netlify-settings-rn.png)

-Submit the form to build and deploy the code on the `master` branch of taskbox.
+Submit the form to build and deploy the code on the `main` branch of taskbox.

 When that's finished we'll see a confirmation message on Netlify with a link to Taskbox’ Storybook online.
 If you're following along, your deployed Storybook should be online [like so](https://clever-banach-415c03.netlify.com/).